cta-observatory/nectarchain/src/nectarchain/dqm/vm/README.md

 ##  TODO

 * Open the access of the web app worldwide, protected with NectarCAM user/password.
-* Open write access to the DB for worker nodes on DIRAC, presumably using temporary, volatile tokens.
+* ~~Open write access to the DB for worker nodes on DIRAC, presumably using temporary, volatile tokens.~~ For security reasons, the DB should rather not be open in write access to the world.
+Instead, the revised workflow is the following:
+  * Launch DQM jobs on DIRAC when transferring the data from CEA to DIRAC.
+  * Instead of *pushing* the DQM output from DIRAC workers to the DQM DB, the primary VM will *pull* them from DIRAC to feed the DB.
+  * So, we need an automatic mechanism, such as a cronjob, pulling DQM data from DIRAC, parsing the DQM FITS files, and writing to the DB.